Frequently Asked Questions

 Whilst we take into account each employee’s preferences for flexible working, some projects may require consultants to be in a position to commute to the client’s site on occasion.

 Our consultants are appointed to client projects that are carefully matched to the consultant’s interest and expertise.
 Many of our services are offered via service contracts.
 Each assignment is individually coordinated with the consultant, management and job coaches.
 This is a discussion we take seriously and is idiosyncratic to the preferences and needs of the consultant and the client.

 auticon’s business model is based on the idea that heterogeneous, neurodiverse teams bear significant additional benefits in terms of productivity, innovation and output quality.

 No. All our employees, including consultants and job coaches, work in permanent contracts at auticon.
 We’re not an employment agency and do not refer our employees on to other potential employers.
-Our consultants, however, do normally work in client assignments on site with the client – within a fully supportive environment.

 All auticon IT consultants have an autism spectrum diagnosis and so do some members of the administrative team.